Background Check in Germany: What Employers Need to Know in 2026

 Switzerland — revDSG + FINMA

 Since September 2023, the revised Data Protection Act (revDSG) has applied.
 The key provision for personnel checks is Art.
-26 et seq. revDSG.
+26 ff. revDSG.
 For data processing in employment relationships, Art.
-328b OR (data processing by the employer) also applies, as do sector-specific rules: FINMA circulars for banks and insurers, Art.
-3 BankG for persons subject to a fit-and-proper assessment, and Art.
+328b OR (data processing by the employer) also applies, as well as sector-specific rules: FINMA circulars for banks and insurers, Art.
+3 BankG for fit-and-proper persons, Art.
 14 VAG for insurers.
-The Swiss Data Protection Officer (FDPIC) monitors compliance; fines are imposed personally on responsible natural persons and can amount to up to CHF 250,000.
+The Swiss Data Protection Officer (FDPIC) oversees compliance; fines are imposed personally on responsible natural persons and can be up to CHF 250,000.

 Austria — GDPR + Section 10 AVRAG